firebase/genkit/docs/evaluation.md

 ### Evaluation using the CLI

 Genkit CLI provides a rich API for performing evaluations.
-This is especially useful in enviroments where the Dev UI is not available (e.g. in a CI/CD workflow).
+This is especially useful in environments where the Dev UI is not available (e.g. in a CI/CD workflow).

 Genkit CLI provides 3 main evaluation commands: `eval:flow`, `eval:extractData` and `eval:run`.